stealjs/steal/docs/scheme-tilde.md

 @property ~
 @parent StealJS.schemes

-A lookup scheme that roots module lookup to your project's base folder, either your `system.directories.lib` folder or the [System.baseURL].
+A lookup scheme that roots module lookup to your project's base folder, either your `steal.directories.lib` folder or the [System.baseURL].

 This syntax is supported by all module formats.